kewisch/action-web-ext/README.md

 ----

 Linting supports annotations, this is great for pull requests.
-A token is not required for this action, though if `GITHUB_TOKEN` is in the environment, it will be used to create a check run.
+A token is not required for this action, though if `GITHUB_TOKEN` is in the environment, it will be used to create a check run that gives you more detailed information.

 ```yaml
 name: "Lint"